Police: Man arrested in Utah apartment building fire

-OGDEN, Utah (AP) - Authorities say a 20-year-old Utah man who told police he was playing with a lighter and an incense candle in an apartment where gasoline previously had been spilled is accused of starting a fire that destroyed a 24-unit building.
+LAYTON, Utah (AP) - Authorities say a 20-year-old Utah man who told police he was playing with a lighter and an incense candle in an apartment where gasoline previously had been spilled is accused of starting a fire that destroyed a 24-unit building.

 Layton police said the fire Monday resulted in the arrest Tuesday of Angel David Colebrook on suspicion of reckless burning and reckless endangerment initially was reported as a cooking fire.

-Police said the gasoline that previously spilled had been stored in Colebrook’s first-floor apartment.
+Police said the gasoline that spilled had been stored in Colebrook’s apartment.

 Colebrook remained jailed Wednesday.
 Online court records don’t list an attorney who could comment on the allegations.